 Brooke graduated from the University of Richmond School of Law after receiving her undergraduate degree from the University of North Carolina at Chapel Hill.
 Brooke worked for five years in private practice with a law firm specializing in insurance defense litigation before becoming the trial litigator for Allstate Insurance Company in the metro Richmond area.

 Being blindsided by a subpoena after a car accident you didn’t cause can feel jarring.
-You filed your report, moved on, and now find yourself summoned to court as a witness.
+You filed your report, moved on, and now find yourself summoned to court as a witness to car accident.
 Why?
 What’s expected?
 Don’t worry.
-Subpoenas are more common than you think in car accident cases.
-Here are some answers to common questions about subpoenas for car accidents in Virginia.

 What Is a Subpoena?